 If you don’t have business interruption insurance, consider getting it.
 Fires and floods are much more likely to happen than another pandemic, so it’s wise to be prepared for these more commonplace disasters.

 When you originally set up your general liability policies, your business’s operations likely looked very different than they do today.
 We recommend taking another look at your business liability insurance to ensure it covers the risks you’re experiencing today.
+Every business has liability depending on the type of work, number of employees and size of the company.
+For instance, a small contractor business can have issues like employee on-site injury, employee compensation, third-party property damage, equipment theft and damage, etc. To cover these problems, a company can get contractor insurance to cover such liabilities through page or similar websites.

 - Are you taking on any extra cybersecurity risks when your employees are conducting business online, on their home wifi networks?